jcblaisecruz02/Tagalog-BERT/README.md

 Like the original [WikiText Dataset](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/), no further preprocessing is necessary except splitting by space.
 Documents are separated by heading titles.
 For corpus details and details on how the datasets are further preprocessed for BERT & ULMFiT, please refer to our paper.

 ## BERT Models
-We provide pretrained BERT-Base models using our provided corpora.
-The models were trained on Google's Tensor Processing Unit (TPU) v2-8 and v3-8 using Google's [scripts](https://github.com/google-research/bert).
+We provide pretrained BERT models trained using our provided corpora.
+The models were trained on Google's Tensor Processing Unit (TPU) v3-8 using Google's pretraining [scripts](https://github.com/google-research/bert).
 Please see our paper for model and training details.
 We provide our BERT-Large models in a smaller maximum sequence length (128 MSL) so they can fit in GPUs using a smaller batch size without hurting the performance.

 **Base Models**
 * [**```BERT-TL-Base-Cased```**](https://storage.googleapis.com/blaisecruz/bert-tagalog/models-512/bert-tagalog-base-cased.zip) -- 12-layer, 768-hidden, 12-heads, 110M parameters, 512 MSL